Academic Advising and Assistance

 If your son or daughter has a disability…

 Disability is defined as some form of physical or psychological impairment that substantially limits a major life activity.
-Students who need accommodations for a disability should contact Julia Dunn, Director of Academic Resources.
-After review of the documentation, and a discussion with the student, Ms. Dunn will arrange accommodations for access to Whitman College’s programs and activities.
+Students who need accommodations for a disability should contact Julia Dunn, Associate Dean of Students, or Tina Meade, Director of Academic Resources.
+After review of the documentation, and a discussion with the student, Ms. Dunn or Ms. Meade will arrange accommodations for access to Whitman College’s programs and activities.

 Please contact the Academic Resource Center if you would like more information about the types of accommodations provided for students with disabilities.
 You also can download the Removing Barriers brochure through the Academic Resource Center’s home page.